wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 - Nix allows recursion: Values can refer to themselves in their definition.
 - Nix allows repetition: Values can contain themselves.

-Nix lazy evaluation and recursion is at the very core of how nixpkgs and NixOS work!
+Nix's lazy evaluation and recursion is at the very core of how nixpkgs and NixOS work!
 We'll see this in future chapters.
 In the next chapter, you're going to learn about [nixpkgs](https://github.com/NixOS/nixpkgs){target="\_blank"} and its library.